Keycard lock

+A keycard lock used for entry into a hotel room.

 A keycard lock is a lock operated by a keycard, a flat, rectangular plastic card.
 The card typically, but not always, has identical dimensions to that of a credit card, that is ID-1 format.
 The card stores a physical or digital pattern that the door mechanism accepts before disengaging the lock.
+Tor Sørnes was credited with the invention in the 1970s.

 There are several common types of keycards in use, including the mechanical holecard, barcode, magnetic stripe, Wiegand wire embedded cards, smart card (embedded with a read/write electronic microchip), RFID, and NFC proximity cards.

 Keycards are frequently used in hotels as an alternative to mechanical keys.

 The first commercial use of key cards was to raise and lower the gate at automated parking lots where users paid a monthly fee.

 Overview

 Keycard systems operate by physically moving detainers in the locking mechanism with the insertion of the card, by shining LEDs through a pattern of holes in the card and detecting the result, by swiping or inserting a magnetic stripe card, or in the case of RFID or NFC cards, merely being brought into close proximity to a sensor.
-Keycards may also serve as ID cards, or as part of an NFC system, have the code transmitted to a mobile phone to be placed into a digital wallet system such as Apple Pay or Google Pay, negating the need for a physical keycard.
+Keycards may also serve as ID cards, or as part of an NFC system, have the code transmitted to a mobile phone to be placed into a digital wallet system such as Apple Wallet or Google Wallet, negating the need for a physical keycard.

 Many electronic access control locks use a Wiegand interface to connect the card swipe mechanism to the rest of the electronic entry system.

 Newer keycard systems use radio-frequency identification (RFID) technology such as the TLJ infinity.